 The aft bilge pump is located in the aft systems compartment bilge.
-It is activated both manually, by a switch in the helm switch panel and automatically, by a float switch built into the pump.
+It is activated both manually, by a switch in the helm switch panel and automatically, by an automatic switch built into the pump.

-The automatic switch is connected to the batteries and protected by a circuit breaker in the battery switch panel.
+The automatic switch is connected to the batteries and protected by a circuit breaker in the DC breaker panel.
 The automatic switch remains activated when the battery switches are in the OFF position and the batteries are connected.